abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 ### General Intersections with the Common Good

+Because there is no federal or practical framework that specifies how software engineering _in general_ intersects with the common good, we need to identify the intersections ourselves.

 There are four areas of our domain that appear to intersect most with the common good, at least in the U.S. There may be more, but these are sufficient to deliberate over a wide variety of situations.

 In all these domains, there is a principle at work that we can derive by imagining negative consequences happening to ourselves rather than others, similar to the "veil of ignorance" thought experiment proposed by John Rawls [^9].